hyperGT/Task-and-Contact-Manager/README.md

 ### Features:

 #### Task Manager:
 - Add new tasks
+- Remove All tasks

 #### Contacts Manager:
-in working progress...
+- Add new Contacts